Itching after menopause

 too aggressive cleansing, perfumed products |

-How does itching after menopause differ from other proctological conditions?
+How does itching after menopause differ from other proctological diseases?

-Itching during menopause primarily arises from hormone-related changes in the mucous membranes, while proctological conditions have structural causes such as nodules, tears, or inflammations.
+Itching after menopause primarily arises from hormone-related changes in the mucous membranes, while proctological diseases show structural causes such as lumps, tears, or inflammations.

 To avoid misinterpreting the symptom, differentiation is crucial: